Perhaps this is not so much a mistake as an adjustment that needs to be made as you begin the process of establishing your blog identity.

 - Drop the perfectionist hat.
 I publish mistakes all the time, yet people still read my words.
 Enough said.

 - Don’t try to cover too many ideas in one article.
-I tend to ignore this advice and as a result, write long articles, but that doesn’t suit most people.
-In general, if your content focuses on one main point that you can explain in 1,000 to 2,000 words, you’re doing great.
+I tend to ignore this advice and as a result write long articles, but that doesn’t suit most people.
+In general if your content focuses on one main point, which you can realistically explain in 1,000 words or less, you’re doing great.